apetri/IG_Pipeline/README.md

     make

-this will compile the code and produce a "camb" executable (you may have to adjust the paths to compilers or libraries in the Makefile).
+this will compile the code and produce a "camb" executable.
 Before running CAMB, we have to specify the parameter files that will contain the appropriate directives; these files are generated for you by Precambrian.
 You have to go in the Precambrian directory and run

     ./Precambrian example_options.ini 1